ChildDevLab/HBCD-EEG-data-release-notes/README.md

 README instructions and scripts for working with the EEG data in the March 1 HBCD public data release.

 These instructions will allow the user to extract a full derivative dataset (of summary statistics and trial measures) from the subject-level file based download, found under "Query Data" > "Download File Based Data" on the Lasso interface.
+For instructions on how to download data on the Lasso interface, please visit https://hbcd-docs.readthedocs.io/en/latest/data_access/querytool/ .

 This repository contains 2 scripts:
 1. **concatenate_files_summary.Rmd**: This script will pull the summary statistics (or power, for RS) .csv for each subject and concatenate them into a single, task specific summary statistics/power .csv.